jqueuniet/netbox-go/apiv4_1/docs/TunnelTermination.md

 ### NewTunnelTermination

-`func NewTunnelTermination(id int32, url string, tunnel BriefTunnel, role TunnelTerminationRole, terminationType string, terminationId NullableInt64, termination interface{}, lastUpdated NullableTime, ) *TunnelTermination`
+`func NewTunnelTermination(id int32, url string, tunnel BriefTunnel, role TunnelTerminationRole, terminationType string, termination interface{}, lastUpdated NullableTime, ) *TunnelTermination`

 NewTunnelTermination instantiates a new TunnelTermination object This constructor will assign default values to properties that have it defined,